Gum Disease Treatment in Denton, TX

 Gingivitis

 This is an early stage of gum disease that’s easily manageable with treatment.
-If you have gingivitis, only your gums are affected and you may not experience any symptoms.
+If you have gingivitis, only your gums are affected, and you may not experience any symptoms.
 Your gums instead can appear red and inflamed, but you likely won’t experience any pain.
-It’s important to seek professional dental care during this stage, as it’s easily reversible with a deep dental cleaning and a proper oral hygiene routine.
+It’s important to seek professional dental care during this stage, as it’s easily reversible with appropriate professional care and consistent dental cleanings.

 Periodontitis

 If you don’t receive proper dental treatment, your gingivitis will eventually turn into periodontitis, a more serious stage of gum disease.
-At this stage, the bacteria is now affecting both the gums and the surrounding bone.
-You may start to notice symptoms, including longer teeth, which are caused due to your gums receding.
-Your gums may also be constantly swollen and painful, and be more likely to bleed.
+At this stage, the bacteria are now affecting both the gums and the surrounding bone.
+You may or may not start to notice symptoms at this point.
+Symptoms of periodontitis can include longer teeth, which are caused due to your gums receding, and loose teeth due to bone loss.
+Your gums may also be red, swollen, or painful and more likely to bleed.
+You might also experience bad breath.

 Treatment Options